Notes From The SEO Underground: July 2019

 What Is a Robots.txt File?

 A robots.txt file is a text file that is uploaded to the root of your website that instructs search engine spiders about how to crawl pages and posts on the site.
-Directives can include: controlling which of your pages get crawled, and which you want to restrict from being indexed.
+Directives can include the following: controlling which of your pages get crawled, and which you want to restrict from being indexed.

 What Does a Robots.txt File Look Like?